psurya1994/algorithmsFromScratch/README.md

 - linear-regression.ipynb: implemented linear regression using grid and random searches
 - linear-regression-gradient-descent.ipynb: implemented linear regression using gradient descent
 - PCAFromScratch.ipynb: implemented PCA from scratch after reading 2.12 of the Deep Learning book.
+- FindingUtilitiesInGridWorldUsingValueIteration.ipynb: this is a programming solution for one of the udacity assignments for the course ud600.
+It finds the utilities of each of the cells in a grid world.

 Need to implement in future:
 - Logistic regression